-Early literacy is the skills children need to learn before they start kindergarten in order for them to be successful at school.
-They include: Pre-reading Skills
+Early Literacy skills are the things children need to learn before they start kindergarten in order for them to be successful at school.
+They include:

 Narrative and conversation skills